-The consultation runs until 10 March 2021, with the Regulations due to come into force on 1 October 2021.
+The Regulations are due to come into force on 1 October 2021.
+The DWP intends to review the requirements in the second half of 2023.

-Schemes likely to fall within the first wave (compliance from 1 October 2021) should start the necessary preparations now, and those likely to be in the second (compliance from 1 October 2022) should not be far behind.
+Schemes likely to fall within the first wave (compliance from 1 October 2021) should have started the necessary preparations, and those likely to be in the second (compliance from 1 October 2022) should not be far behind.
 Bearing in mind trustees' fiduciary duty to be actively considering climate change as a likely financially material risk, those comfortably outside of scope (for the time being) should consider whether to voluntarily adopt some or all of the requirements.

 If you have any questions on any of the above, please speak to your usual Sackers contact.

-Sacker & Partners LLP 20 Gresham Street London EC2V 7JE T +44 (0)20 7329 6699 E enquiries@sackers.com www.sackers.com Nothing stated in this document should be treated as an authoritative statement of the law on any particular aspect of in any specific case.
+Sacker & Partners LLP 20 Gresham Street London EC2V 7JE T +44 (0)20 7329 6699 E enquiries@sackers.com www.sackers.com

+Nothing stated in this document should be treated as an authoritative statement of the law on any particular aspect or in any specific case.
 Action should not be taken on the basis of this document alone.
-For specific advice on an particular aspect you should speak to your usual Sackers contact. © Sacker & Partners LLP January 2021
+For specific advice on any particular aspect you should speak to your usual Sackers contact. © Sacker & Partners LLP January 2021